Saan Ka Man Naroroon (film)

-Saan Ka Man Naroroon (English: Wherever You Are) is a 1993 Filipino romantic melodrama film directed by Carlos Siguion-Reyna and starring Richard Gomez, Dawn Zulueta, Sharmaine Arnaiz, Charito Solis, and Richard Quan in his feature film debut.
+Saan Ka Man Naroroon (English: Wherever You Are) is a 1993 Filipino romantic melodrama film directed by Carlos Siguion-Reyna.
 The screenplay, written by Raquel Villavicencio, is inspired by the 1970 Italian drama film Sunflower directed by Vittorio de Sica and starring Sophia Loren and Marcello Mastroianni.
+It stars Richard Gomez, Dawn Zulueta, Sharmaine Arnaiz, Charito Solis, and Richard Quan in his feature film debut.

 Produced by Reyna Films and theatrically premiered on July 8, 1993, the film reunited Gomez and Zulueta with Siguion-Reyna, who directed them in Hihintayin Kita sa Langit.
 This film would be the last full-length film project teaming Gomez and Zulueta until they reunite again in the 2014 film She's Dating the Gangster.

-In 2019, the film was digitally restored by ABS-CBN Film Restoration and Central Digital Lab, Inc. and subsequently re-released in select theaters.
+In 2019, the film was digitally restored by ABS-CBN Film Restoration, in partnership with Central Digital Lab, and subsequently re-released in select theaters.

 Plot

-Much to his mother Elena's (Charito Solis) chagrin, Miguel (Richard Gomez) marries bar singer Amanda (Dawn Zulueta).
-Nevertheless, in order to appease his mother, Miguel tells Amanda that he promised his mother that Amanda would change and become a more proper wife.
+Much to his mother Elena's chagrin, Miguel marries bar singer Amanda.
+Nevertheless, to appease his mother, Miguel tells Amanda that he promised his mother that Amanda would change and become a more proper wife.

-Soon after, Miguel sets off with his friends, Vic (Iman Esturco) and Danny (Archie Adamos), to mine gold with the hopes that he can earn enough to finish building a new home for Amanda and himself so that they no longer have to live with his exacting mother.
-On their journey, the group are ambushed by bandits.
+Soon after, Miguel sets off with his friends, Vic and Danny, to mine gold with the hopes that he can earn enough to finish building a new home for Amanda and himself so that they no longer have to live with his exacting mother.
+On their journey, the group is ambushed by bandits.
 Miguel is left for dead.
-He is found by a lonely and orphaned young woman, Cita (Sharmaine Arnaiz), who nurses him back to health.
+He is found by a lonely and orphaned young woman, Cita, who nurses him back to health.
 After going through his bag, however, Cita hides Miguel's wedding band and wallet, which contains a photo of Amanda.
 When Miguel regains consciousness, he has no recollection of his life nor even of who he is.
 Cita decides to call him "Martin" after her late father.
-While living with Cita, Miguel is haunted by memories of a mysterious woman, although they are not enough to recall Amanda nor his life in any full detail.
+While living with Cita, Miguel is haunted by memories of a mysterious woman, although they are not enough to recall Amanda or his life in any full detail.

 Meanwhile, Amanda and Elena visit Danny in the hospital.
 Danny tells the two women that he saw Vic and Miguel die in the bandit attack.
 Elena blames Amanda for her son's supposed death, while Amanda refuses to believe Miguel is dead without seeing a body and resolves to find him.
 After searching relentlessly through the province, Amanda shows a photo of Miguel to someone who recognizes him as "Martin".
 She is brought to a house where she meets a pregnant Cita.